PasiKoodaa/LocalTranslator/README.md

 ### Setting Up the Server Connection

-1. Start your KoboldCPP instance with your preferred LLM (Gemma 3 27B recommended)
+1. Start your KoboldCPP instance with your preferred LLM (Gemma 3 27B abliterated recommended)
 2. Click "Connect" on LocalTranslator GUI and verify the connection status changes to "Connected"

 ### Free Text Translation